BERLINe-SS/MicroProcessors_GameBoy/README.md

 ## 🎮 Project Overview

 This project is an implementation of a GameBoy-inspired gaming console using the STM32 microcontroller and a TFT display.
+This Project uses parallel comunication between the TFT screen and STM32 microcontroller.
 The games are written in ARM assembly language for optimal performance and low-level hardware control.
 The system features multiple classic arcade games that can be selected from a main menu interface.

 ## ✨ Features